How to Play Football

 How to Play Football is an animated comedy short film by Disney starring Goofy, released on September 15, 1944.
 The short was directed by Jack Kinney.
-The seven and a half minute film was nominated for an Academy Award for Best Animated Short Film.
+The seven and a half minute film was nominated for an Academy Award for Best Animated Short Film, but lost to the Tom and Jerry cartoon Mouse Trouble by MGM.

 Production

-It was animated by George Nicholas, Norman Tate, Marvin Woodward, and Andy Engman.
+The short was animated by George Nicholas, Norman Tate, Marvin Woodward, and Andy Engman.
 The story was by Harry Reeves and Rex Cox, while the music was by Oliver Wallace.

 The surnames of the football players were based upon the short's creative team.

 Plot

 The plot concerns The Goofies of Taxidermy Tech versus the Goofies of Anthropology A&M in a football match.
-Like many of the shorts which featured Goofy, this film was a mock "how to" instructional video - a "tongue in cheek look at the game".
-After all the necessary locations (A college covered with Ivy, a stadium filled with a hundred thousand cheering fans) and personnel (vendors, managers, mascots, sportswriters, photographers, doctors, a brass band, assorted coaches, former grads, and two teams in uniform) required to play football are shown, the rules of the game are summarized as each time trying to get the football over the opposing goalline, with eleven players to each side.
+Like many of the shorts which featured Goofy, this film was a mockumentary: "[a] college covered with ivy, a colosseum or stadium filled to overflowing with a hundred thousand rabid, wildly cheering fans, great armies of vendors, managers, mascots, sportswriters, photographers, doctors, a brass band, assorted coaches, former grads, and two teams in uniform" required to play football are shown, the rules of the game are summarized as each time trying to get the football over the opposing goal line, with eleven players to each side.